PipeWire/wireplumber/docs/rst/daemon-logging.rst

    WIREPLUMBER_DEBUG=level:category1,category2,...

+``level`` can be one of ``CEWMIDT`` or a numerical log level as listed below.
-``level`` can be a number from 1 to 5 and defines the minimum debug level to show:
+In either case it defines the minimum debug level to show:

   0. critical warnings and fatal errors (``C`` & ``E`` in the log)
   1. warnings (``W``)